 Symptoms can include:

-- A popping sound (or a popping or snapping feeling) at the time of injury - this can sometimes be heard (or felt) if a ligament is completely torn.
+- You can hear a popping sound (or a popping or snapping feeling) at the time of injury - this can sometimes be heard (or felt) if a ligament is completely torn.

 - Swelling of your knee.
 When a ligament is injured, there may be some bleeding inside your knee joint from the damaged ligament.
 This can lead to knee swelling.
 The degree of swelling will depend on the severity of the injury.
 Minor ligament sprains may cause little in the way of swelling and the swelling may not appear for a few hours.
 However, completely torn ligaments may lead to a lot of knee swelling which comes on very quickly (within two hours) and is very painful.